Insley Manufacturing Co.

 The Insley Manufacturing Company produced heavy construction equipment, and was based in Indianapolis, Indiana.

 History

-The company was founded in 1907 by William Henry Insley (born 1870).
-The company holds many patents for cable-operated digging equipment such as Dragline excavators and power shovels, such as the Insley model k12.
+The company was founded in 1907 by William Henry Insley.
+The company holds many patents for cable-operated digging equipment, such as Dragline excavators and power shovels, such as the Insley model k12.
 Insley lost its independence in 1975 when purchased by United Dominion Industries; the name is currently held by Badger Equipment Co.